 Amazon Prime’s ‘The Marvelous Mrs Maisel’ is set around the stand-up comedy scene in the late 50s in New York City.
 The protagonist of the story is a woman who discovers a penchant for the art and with the help of an unlikely collaboration with another woman, she sets out to make her mark in the world.

-The show is one of the most popular ones of the streaming service and is one of the best comedy-dramas out there.
-The Emmy winning series returned for a third season, exploring new territories for its characters while continuing to use comedy as a means to spread the message.
+The show is one of the most popular ones on the streaming service and is one of the best comedy dramas out there.
+The Emmy-winning series returned for a third season, exploring new territories for its characters while continuing to use comedy as a means to spread the message.
 If you haven’t yet seen the show, head over to Prime Video.
 SPOILERS AHEAD

 Plot Summary

 The third season of ‘The Marvelous Mrs Maisel’ begins with Midge starting out on her tour with Shy Baldwin.
-After her performance in the telethon, the singer had been so impressed with her that he proposed her to serve as his opening act.
-She quickly seized the opportunity, but this also made her realise how things were going to be for her from now on, which is why she broke up with Benjamin.
+After her performance on the telethon, the singer was so impressed with her that he proposed that she serve as his opening act.
+She quickly seized the opportunity, but this also made her realize how things were going to be for her from now on, which is why she broke up with Benjamin.

 The Ending: What Happened with Shy?

 Before the season three finale, we had seen a number of ups and downs in Midge’s life and career.
 She had never been forgiving about her comedy, and we saw how it could come back to bite her when she talked about Sophie Lennon in her act.
 She shredded the character of a very famous and successful comedian, and she had to pay for it.
-Nevertheless, with the help of Susie, she got out of this situation.
-That was just one time her act backfired at her, and one could say that she wasn’t really at fault there.
+Nevertheless, with Susie’s help, she got out of this situation.
+That was just one time her act backfired on her, and one could say that she wasn’t really at fault there.
 After all, Sophie Lennon really was all that Midge said.
 But this time around, when she talked about Shy Baldwin, it was a completely different thing.

-In the previous season, she had realised the fact that comedy was the only thing that would remain constant in her life from now on.
+In the previous season, she had realized that comedy was the only thing that would remain constant in her life from now on.
 Her relationship with Benjamin, or Joel, or any other man would never come close to her career, and she accepted that.
 This season, we see her embrace this reality in full force.
-She starts to understand the meaning of the life on the road and she even tries to get her parents, who somehow are still in a bit of denial about it, to witness her acts and accept her for who she is now.
+She starts to understand the meaning of life on the road, and she even tries to get her parents, who somehow are still in a bit of denial about it, to witness her acts and accept her for who she is now.
 This boosts her confidence and allows her more freedom to speak her mind.

 When Joel had come to know about her acts, he had been appalled by how freely she would talk about their private life with the audience.
 But he accepted that this was the part of her act and he knew that he couldn’t live with it for the rest of his life.
 So, he found it best to remain separated.